stnolting/neorv32/README.md

 This project is not affiliated with or endorsed by the Open Source Initiative (https://www.oshwa.org / https://opensource.org).

-Made with :heart: in Hannover, Germany.
+Made with :coffee: in Hannover, Germany.